elevy-synamedia/code-owner-self-merge/README.md

-A GitHub action that lets code-owners merge PRs via a comment.
+A GitHub action that lets code-owners merge PRs via a comment

 This action uses the standardized structure of [a CODEOWNERS file](https://github.blog/2017-07-06-introducing-code-owners/) to handle the access controls.